Wondering how wiring generator to furnace for an emergency for the power to go out? It is a common question and we can answer it.

 This is a common situation and we can provide you with the simple wiring instructions for this project.

 Only approved furnaces do not cut the wiring on a hardwired furnace.
 You will void warranty and could electrocute yourself.
 Basically if you can unplug the furnace and plug it into your generator via a cord this will work.
 This applies for 110 volt and 120 volt furnaces only up to 15 amp.

 1) Turn off the power to the furnace and generator.

 2) Unplug the power cord from the furnace.

-5) Connect one end of a 10-foot section of 14-gauge wire to the common terminal on the furnace.
-Connect the other end of 10-foot section of 14-gauge wire to the generator terminal labeled “common” or “C”.
+3) Connect one end of a 10-foot or more section of 14-gauge wire to the cord on the furnace.
+Extension cord male end.
+Connect the other end of 10-foot or more section of 14-gauge wire from the generator extension cord female.